jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 ## 2\.
 Never let anyone know what your next move will be

-> *Number 2, never let 'em know your next move<br>Don't you know Bad Boys move in silence and violence?<br>Take it from your highness<br>I done squeezed mad clips at these cats for their bricks and chips*
+> *Number 2, never let ‘em know your next move<br>Don’t you know Bad Boys move in silence and violence?<br>Take it from your highness<br>I done squeezed mad clips at these cats for their bricks and chips*

 The element of surprise will always be your greatest advantage.

 Regardless of other imbalances in ability, the one who acts first has the greater advantage.
 The longer it takes the opposition to mount a counter, the more easily you can achieve your objective.

 If it looks like you’re gonna be in a street fight & there’s no way to run, throw the 1st blow.
-Better to be judged by 12 than carried by 6 ***(Read: [How to avoid a street fight and what to do if you can't](/how-to-win-a-street-fight/))***.
+Better to be judged by 12 than carried by 6 ***(Read: [How to avoid a street fight and what to do if you can’t](/how-to-win-a-street-fight/))***.
 Also, tell as few people as necessary about your plans.
 This eliminates the possibility of your plans being revealed to your opponents so they can counter you.

 Lastly, remember this: Lightning doesn’t strike the same place twice.